Available in VPC

 8. Check connection

-Set the usage permissions for using IPsec VPN.
-IPsec VPN usage permissions are defined by mapping roles to sub accounts issued by NAVER Cloud Platform's Sub Account.
-Thus, you need to first create sub accounts other than your main account through Sub Account.
+Set the user permissions for using IPsec VPN.
+IPsec VPN user permissions are defined by mapping roles to sub accounts issued by NAVER Cloud Platform's Sub Account.
+Thus, you first need to create sub accounts other than your main account through Sub Account.

-Sub Account is a service provided free of charge upon subscription.
-For an introduction on Sub Account and details about its pricing plans, see Services > Management & Governance > Sub Account on the NAVER Cloud Platform portal.
+Sub Account is a free service with no additional charges.
+For more information about Sub Account and pricing plan, see Services > Management & Governance > Sub Account on the NAVER Cloud Platform portal.

 You can use sub accounts provided by Sub Account to configure admin permissions and user permissions of IPsec VPN.
-You can see the following user guides:
+For detailed instructions, see:

 2. Preparations

-To use IPsec VPN, the following environment is required for each platform:
+To use IPsec VPN, the following environment is required: For detailed instructions, see:

 Create a VPN gateway from the NAVER Cloud Platform console.
-You can see the following user guides:
+For detailed instructions, see:

 Create a VPN tunnel to connect to the gateway you created.
-You can see the following user guides:
+For detailed instructions, see:

 5. Follow-ups

-After creating the VPN tunnel, the following steps are required for each platform:
+After creating the VPN tunnel, the following steps are required: For detailed instructions, see:

 6. Set user network VPN